PavPavv/MyJSCheatsheet/interview_EN/react.md

 ## 16. Pre-rendering and Data Fetching in Next JS

+By default, Next.js pre-renders every page.
+This means that Next.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
+Pre-rendering can result in better performance and SEO.

 Each generated HTML is associated with minimal JavaScript code necessary for that page.
 When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
-(This process is called hydration.)
+(This process is called _hydration_.)

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.

 - **Static Generation** is the pre-rendering method that generates the HTML at build time.
 The pre-rendered HTML is then reused on each request.
 - **Server-side Rendering** is the pre-rendering method that generates the HTML on each request.